sableeyed/Linux-Arctis-Manager/README.md

 - **Arctis 7+** (original development by [birdls](https://github.com/birdybirdonline))
 - **Arctis Nova Pro Wireless** (developed by [Giacomo Furlan](https://github.com/elegos)).
 Note: the PulseAudio's channel's volume will stay at 100% even turning the knob, because it is managed by the GameDAC gen2 directly, so applying an audio reduction would apply it twice.
+- **Arctis Nova Pro Wireless X** (essentially the non-X version, with different product id and name)

 ## How to add the support to a new device